Onset of universality in the dynamical mixing of a pure state: Evolution under interacting spin-1/2 Hamiltonians

-For completeness, we show in Figure~\ref{fig:XXZOE}~(b) the distribution $P(\lambda)$ for the eigenvalues of the density matrix, but now evolved in the OE subspace (red squares).
-The time is again large, $t=100$, but in this case the Marchenko-Pastur distribution (black curve) is not reached.
-At first glance this could be surprising, specially because at this time scale $\langle\tilde{r}_\lambda\rangle_{\mathrm{OE}}$ already coincides with $\langle\tilde{r}\rangle^{\mathrm{fit}}_{\mathrm{GUE}}$, however, Hamiltonian~(\ref{eq:HamS}) with one excitation is equivalent to a system without interactions and at this level, differences between models with and without interactions are well known, an example is their density of states ~\cite{french1970validity,schiulaz2018few,zisling2021many}.
+For completeness, we show in figure~\ref{fig:XXZOE} (b) the distribution $P(\lambda)$ for the eigenvalues of the density matrix, but now evolved in the OE subspace for $h\sqrt{N}t=0.1$ (green circles), $2.5$ (blue triangles), and $100$ (red squares), only the case $N=924\;(h=0.1)$ is considered.
+In any case the Marchenko-Pastur distribution (black curve) is not reached.
+At first glance this could be surprising, specially because at $h\sqrt{N}t=100$ we have that $\langle\tilde{r}_\lambda\rangle_{\mathrm{OE}}$ already coincides with $\langle\tilde{r}\rangle^{\mathrm{fit}}_{\mathrm{GUE}}$, however, it is known that Hamiltonian~\eqref{eq:HamS} in the subspace of a single excitation does not depict many-body chaotic features, see for instance Ref.~\cite{zisling2021many}.
+Furthermore, differences between global properties of many-body systems in subspaces with few and several excitations are well known ~\cite{schiulaz2018few}.

-In addition to the previous discussion, let us note that for the corresponding disorder strength $h$ used in each case, HF ($h=0.5$) and OE ($h=0.1$) subspaces, the level spacing distribution of Hamiltonian~(\ref{eq:HamS}) is GOE-like; however, there is an essential distinction between both cases, related to the presence or absence of interactions, namely for the HF subspace an infinitesimal disorder strength could bring the system to a chaotic regime in the thermodynamic limit ($L\to\infty$)~\cite{santos2020speck}, meanwhile for the OE subspace in the same limit, an infinitesimal disorder strength will induce single-particle-like localization and the level spacing distribution will be the corresponding to uncorrelated random variables from a Poisson process~\cite{sorathia2012closed,torres2019level}.
+In addition to the previous discussion, let us note that for the corresponding disorder strength $h$ used in each case, HF ($h=0.5$) and OE ($h=0.1$) subspaces, the level spacing distribution of Hamiltonian~(\ref{eq:HamS}) is GOE-like; however, there is an essential distinction between both cases, namely for the HF subspace an infinitesimal disorder strength could bring the system to a chaotic regime in the thermodynamic limit ($L\to\infty$)~\cite{santos2020speck}, meanwhile for the OE subspace in the same limit, an infinitesimal disorder strength will induce single-particle-like localization and the level spacing distribution will be the corresponding to uncorrelated random variables from a Poisson process~\cite{sorathia2012closed,torres2019level}.
 Interestingly, this fact could be indicating that the distribution $P(\lambda)$ of eigenvalues of the random density matrix~(\ref{eq:RT}) is more sensitive for the characterization of the chaotic nature of a given finite system than the level spacing distribution of the associated Hamiltonian.
 But this last point needs further studies.